 Contents

-But if you’re like most government agencies, you’re just not there yet.
 A recent Deloitte survey showed that 62% of people are satisfied or very satisfied with online government services.
-That could be a lot worse—but it still represents a 19-point gap compared to the 81% of people who are satisfied with online private sector services.
+That could be a lot worse!
+But it still represents a big gap compared to the 81% of people who are satisfied with online private sector services.

-This post will explore how governments can enhance online services for better citizen satisfaction.
+This post will explore how you can make your online services more citizen-friendly.

 You will learn: